 Songo Mnara is one of the more prominent Swahili stonetowns, nestled in the Kilwa archipelago on the southern coast of Tanzania.
-Songo Mnara was a central participant in Indian Ocean commerce during the 15th and 16th centuries AD, facilitating exchanges of goods from the African continent with traders from ports in the Persian Gulf, the Red Sea, and western India.
+Songo Mnara was a central participant in Indian Ocean commerce during the long 15th century AD, facilitating exchanges of goods from the African continent with traders from ports in the Persian Gulf, the Red Sea, and western India.
 The importance of this site is underscored by its inclusion on the UNESCO World Heritage site list.

 This project seeks to explore the urban space of Songo Mnara, as an example of the structuring of a Swahili stonetown.
 Fieldwork encompasses a range of different techniques aimed at understanding activities across the site, and includes geophysical survey, excavation, geochemical testing, phytolith and palaeobotanical studies, and analysis of finds such as ceramics, coins, and faunal remains.

 Research at Songo Mnara is funded by the National Science Foundation (US) and the Arts and Humanities Research Council (UK).
 We have also received funds from the Society of Antiquaries of London, the British Institute in Eastern Africa, the Leverhulme Trust and the Social Sciences Research Institute of Rice University.

 Dr Stephanie Wynne-Jones, University of York

 Prof. Heinz Ruther (University of Cape Town, South Africa)

 Benson Kimeu (British Institute in Eastern Africa, Kenya)

 Mark Dover (Bournemouth University, UK)

 Dr Matthew Pawlowicz (Virginia Commonwealth University, US)

 Dr Edward Pollard (British Institute in Eastern Africa, Kenya